SYNTHO

 The sweet spot is the intermediate producer.
 If you already use Ableton, watch tutorials, and know where your weak spots are, SYNTHO makes sense.
 You get a more guided path than free content and more genre specificity than many broad learning platforms.

 Beginners can still use it.
-The site includes beginner courses, and the says the platform supports all levels.
+The site includes beginner courses, and the FAQ says the platform supports all levels.
 But the pricing and scene-specific focus mean complete newcomers should first be sure they actually want electronic production, not just general music theory or casual beatmaking.

 It is a weaker fit if you need deep training in recording bands, film scoring, or hardware-focused sound design.
 It is also not ideal if you prefer one-time purchases over recurring subscriptions.
 If that sounds like you, a broader music production learning platform or a focused Ableton course guide may fit better.